Manage Your Amazon Developer Account and Permissions

 Create Multiple Profiles Under the Same Account

 You can create multiple developer profiles using one Amazon user account.
 This feature makes it easy for one user to access multiple Developer Portal accounts, without needing to manage multiple usernames and passwords.
-To link multiple accounts together, do the following:
+The following are example uses for multiple accounts:

 - You are a freelance developer who wants each client to have their own Developer Portal account.